 Laughter is the best medicine.
 This adage is backed up by scientific facts and human experience.
 And in a fast-paced life filled with stress and heartache, a little laughter could go a long way.
 The world could seem like a dark and depressing place for most people.
 But, occasionally, something genuinely funny pops out from the rubble, and it wouldn’t hurt to laugh at life’s little blunders from time to time.
 As what William James—an American physician, philosopher, and educator, who many consider the father of modern psychology—intelligently said, “We don’t laugh because we’re happy.
 We’re happy because we laugh.”

 Taking advantage of all the sunshine and rainbows in life does wonders for one’s body, mind, and soul.
 Do you ever notice how a dreadful day feels like it could go on forever while a good day feels like it just ended in the blink of an eye?
-Laughter even changes our mindset and perception of the world, and this makes everything easier.
-Here are some tips to invite more laughter and positive attitude in our life.
+Laughter therapy even changes our mindset and perception of the world, and this makes everything easier.

 - Just Smile More Often

 Sometimes, the easiest thing to make you laugh is just smiling more often.
 According to psychologist Judith J. Wurtman Ph.D., “It sounds like the best diet, beyond that it’s been touted as the best medicine.”
 Research shows that the simple act of smiling triggers neurological and hormonal changes in your body, making you feel much healthier and happier.
 This can also serve as your laughter therapy warmup, so you are prone to more laughter throughout the day.
 So as soon as you wake up in the morning, just go and show off your pearly whites for the world to see.

 - Get Out And Exercise